 Basel Paper Mill.
 The Swiss Museum for Paper, Writing, and Printing.
 Located in a historical paper mill, this working museum has exhibits on the history of printing, papermaking, writing and more.

-Dutch Museum of the Book (Museum Meermanno) catalogue.
+Dutch Museum of the Book (Museum Meermanno).
 The museum’s collections include: books, coins and medals, letters, and manuscripts dealing with book design, bookplates and small prints.
-The catalogue is searchable online.

 German Newspaper Museum.
 Exhibits about the history of printing (newspapers) and papermaking.